Vitols999/QMS-WIKI/DocFaqMaps.md

     Warning 6: gdalbuildvrt does not support rotated geo transforms.

 The reason for this error message is that `GDALBuildVRT` can not create VRT files for raster maps that need additional projection transformations (in the example due to a rotated map).
 Such transformations can  be carried out with the help of `GDALWarp`. `GDALWarp` has VRT as one of its output formats.
-Thus, in the described situation run the following command from a command line:
+Thus, in the described situation run the following command from a commandline:

     gdalwarp -of VRT input_raster_file_name output_VRT_file_name